ihnorton/HackThatBase.jl/README.md

 Rebuilding the Julia system image is time-consuming, leading to long round-trip times when modifying code in base.
-This tool aims to reduce the turn-around for testing such changes, in particular to inference.jl (the most compilation-heavy part of base).
+This tool aims to reduce the turn-around time for testing changes to `inference.jl`, the most compilation-heavy part of base.

+This should work (but has not been tested) with other modular parts of base, although it will almost certainly not work with the REPL code.

 ##Usage##